CyberHuman-bot/Vexi/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+## Frequently Asked Questions

+**Q: Is Vilo a Linux distribution?**
+A: No. Vilo is a configuration tool that extends Arch Linux.
+You need an existing Arch installation.

+**Q: Can I use Vilo on other distributions?**
+A: No. Vilo is specifically designed for Arch Linux and relies on its package management system.

+**Q: Will this overwrite my existing configurations?**
+A: The installer will back up existing configurations before making changes.
+Review the installation script before running.

+**Q: Can I customize the setup?**
+A: Absolutely!
+All configurations are stored in standard locations (~/.config, /etc) and can be modified after installation.

 ## Acknowledgments

-Inspired by Omarchy and other open-source projects.
-Special thanks to contributors and community members.
+Inspired by Omarchy and the Arch Linux philosophy.
+Special thanks to the Hyprland project and all contributors to the Vilo community.

+---

-# Built with ❤️ by the Vilo community
+**Built with ❤️ by the Vilo community**

+*Vilo: Making Arch + Hyprland setup effortless*